kivy/pyobjus/docs/source/pyobjus_ios.rst

 If you have setup your developer account, you only need to click play and the app will be deployed on your iOS device.

-This is screenshoot from my iPad.
+This is screenshot from my iPad.

 .. figure::  images/IMG_0322.PNG
    :align:   center